jpaulm/javafbp/README.md

 Java Implementation of "Classical" Flow-Based Programming (FBP)

+Latest release is v4.1.1: the jar file - `javafbp-4.1.1.jar` - can be obtained from the Releases folder, or from `build/libs`.
+It is not yet up on Maven...

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp%22)

 This implementation is a kit for building JavaFBP projects - it has no main class itself.
 For a number of sample networks, go to